maxwolf621/AZ/az-104/Test/pictures.md

 :one: Create a local gateway.
 You need the local gateway in order to complete the tunnel, then you can create a VPN connection

-## VM configuration managed disks & Availability options
+## Managed Disks & Availability Options in VM configuration

 You need to ensure that VM1 can be created in an Availability Zone.

 Which two settings should you modify

 :a:

 Correct Answer: A and C

-In Basic
+In `Basic`
 A: Your VMs should use managed disks if you want to move them to an Availability Zone by using Site Recovery.

-In Disks
+In `Disks`
 C: When you create a VM for an Availability Zone, Under Settings > High availability, select one of the numbered zones from the Availability zone dropdown.

 Reference:
 https://docs.microsoft.com/en-us/azure/site-recovery/move-azure-vms-avset-azone

 https://docs.microsoft.com/en-us/azure/virtual-machines/windows/create-portal-availability-zone

 https://docs.microsoft.com/en-us/azure/virtual-machines/manage-availability

 https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#availability-zones

 ## Add VM to VS scale set

 ![alt text](image-549.png)

-##
+## Apply P2S VPN instead of installing the certificate

-You have a computer named Computer1 that has a point-to-site VPN connection to an Azure virtual network named VNet1.
+You have a computer named `Computer1` that has a point-to-site VPN connection to an Azure virtual network named `VNet1`.

 The point-to-site connection uses a self-signed certificate.

-From Azure, you download and install the VPN client configuration package on a computer named Computer2.
+From Azure, you download and install the VPN client configuration package on a computer named `Computer2`.

-You need to ensure that you can establish a point-to-site VPN connection to VNet1 from Computer2.
+You need to ensure that you can establish a point-to-site VPN connection to `VNet1` from `Computer2`.

+Solutions
-Solution: You modify the Azure Active Directory (Azure AD) authentication policies.
+:x: You modify the Azure Active Directory (Azure AD) authentication policies.

-Solution: You join Computer2 to Azure Active Directory (Azure AD).
+:x: You join Computer2 to Azure Active Directory (Azure AD).

+Apply P2S VPN :

 Instead export the client certificate from Computer1 and install the certificate on Computer2.

-A Point-to-Site (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.
-A P2S connection is established by starting it from the client computer.
+A Point-to-Site VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.
+- A P2S connection is established by starting it from the client computer.

 This solution is useful for telecommuters who want to connect to Azure VNets from a remote location, such as from home or a conference.

 P2S VPN is also a useful solution to use instead of S2S VPN when you have only a few clients that need to connect to a VNet.
-This article applies to the Resource Manager deployment model.
+- This article applies to the Resource Manager deployment model.

-##
+## Policy to block TCP port 8080 btw VNets

-You have an Azure subscription that contains 10 virtual networks.
+You have an Azure subscription that contains `10` virtual networks.

 The virtual networks are hosted in separate resource groups.

 Another administrator plans to create several network security groups (NSGs) in the subscription.

-You need to ensure that when an NSG is created, it automatically blocks TCP port 8080 between the virtual networks.
+You need to ensure that when an NSG is created, it automatically blocks TCP port `8080` between the virtual networks.

 Solution:
 :x: You create a resource lock, and then you assign the lock to the subscription.
 :x: You assign a built-in policy definition to the subscription.

 ## All VM can resolve DNS using DNS service on a VM